Rahulhaldar/DxCyberD/README.md

 ## Introduction

-Key-Cap is an advanced keylogger generator developed by KDO and Encrypted by Zork.
-This tool allows users to create keyloggers tailored for specific purposes.
-It is designed to be used responsibly for security and educational purposes only.

-Please note that the generated keyloggers will currently only work on Linux systems.
-Support for other platforms will be made available in future updates.
+ Dx tool, also known as DxCyberD, is a dos attack tool made by the Cyber-D army.
+This tool is specifically designed for ethical hacking purposes to test the security of websites and computer systems.
+The Dx tool allows users to launch distributed denial of service (DDoS) attacks against targets of their choice, making it an important tool in the realm of cybersecurity.

 ## Disclaimer

-**Usage of Key-Cap for any malicious or unauthorized activities is strictly prohibited.** The developers of Key-Cap and the Cyber-D team are not responsible for any damage, loss, or misuse of this tool.
+**Usage of Dx for any malicious or unauthorized activities is strictly prohibited.** The developers of Dx and the Cyber-D team are not responsible for any damage, loss, or misuse of this tool.
 It is the responsibility of the user to comply with all applicable laws and regulations while using this Tool.

 ## Installation